dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 Occasionally, you might need to combine data from multiple tables into one comprehensive dataset.
 This may be for tables with similar data within the same database or maybe there is a need to combine similar data across databases or even across servers.

-To accomplish this, use the UNION and UNION ALL operators.
+To accomplish this, use the `UNION` and `UNION ALL` operators.

-UNION combines multiple datasets into a single dataset, and removes any existing duplicates.
+`UNION` combines multiple datasets into a single dataset, and removes any existing duplicates.

-UNION ALL combines multiple datasets into one dataset, but does not remove duplicate rows.
+`UNION ALL` combines multiple datasets into one dataset, but does not remove duplicate rows.

-> :warning: UNION ALL is faster than UNION, as it does not perform the duplicate removal operation over the data set.
+> :warning: `UNION ALL` is faster than `UNION`, as it does not perform the duplicate removal operation over the data set.

 #### UNION

-The UNION operator is used to combine the result-sets of two or more SELECT statements.
+The `UNION` operator is used to combine the result-sets of two or more `SELECT` statements.

-All SELECT statements within the UNION must have the same number of columns.
+All `SELECT` statements within the `UNION` must have the same number of columns.
 The columns must also have the same data types.
-Also, the columns in each SELECT statement must be in the same order.
+Also, the columns in each `SELECT` statement must be in the same order.

-The syntax of UNION is as follows:
+The syntax of `UNION` is as follows:

 ```sql
 SELECT column_name(s) FROM table1